LonMcGregor/StopKillingGamesReport/CRANotes.md

 43.7
 > A consumer who requires or agrees to the replacement (repeats)

-Both the pplayer and the publisher need to agree on a reasonable timeframe to repair.
+Both the player and the publisher need to agree on a reasonable time frame to repair.
 If the publisher knows in advance when a game will be killed, they should be able to plan for this in advance.

 43.8